 James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

-half a century.
-He has been documenting and compiling information on Altens life and paintings
+century.
+He has been documenting and compiling information on Altens life and paintings since

-on the Grand Rapids Art Museums Collections Committee, and wrote the artists Chronological
+Rapids Art Museums Collections Committee, and wrote the artists Chronological Biography

 This website has been developed for scholarly research purposes and for collectors and other admirers

-of the paintings included are being offered for sale through this site.
-The site further makes no comment
+paintings included are being offered for sale through this site.
+The site further makes no comment on

-pen and ink sketches, pencil renderings, and charcoal drawings.
-Alten was not a printmaker, and thus,
+sketches, pencil renderings, and charcoal drawings.
+Alten was not a printmaker, and thus, no etchings,

-lithographs, monotypes or other images in the print medium appear here.
-Photomechanical reproductions
+other images in the print medium appear here.
+Photomechanical reproductions of several Alten paintings

 The following offers usage tips and explanations of terms and citations used in this catalogue: